home / mindset / academy / team / news / legal

 What is improvisation?
 What is choreography?
 Binaries are everywhere, useful for their simplicity, but they often lead to limitations in thinking, perception, and action.
 Mixing academic citations with unplanned yet habituated movement, Andrew Wass will perform/ discuss/ question the binary of choreography and improvisation in relation to movement, leading (maybe) to a greater understanding and range of possibility of improvising with and in contact.

-ANDREW WAAS
+ANDREW WASS

 Hailing from Southern California, Andrew Wass is a choreographer, dancer, and researcher.
 His interests lie at the crossroads of philosophy, cognitive science, and improvised dance.
 Looking to dissolve the boundaries between academic research and performance, he juxtaposes corporeal and cognitive practices to discover their theoretical commonalities.
 These commonalities then reveal more potential in his teaching and performance practice.
 A member of Lower Left Performance Collective and a graduate of the SoDA program at the HZT in Berlin, Wass completed a PhD in Dance at Texas Woman’s University.
 Wass has performed with CI notables such as Nancy Stark Smith, Scott Wells, Ray Chung, Jess Curtis, Nina Martin, among others.
 He has taught at festivals, studio, and academic institutions around Europe, North America, and Asia.